The Ranking Problem

 },

-});The boost map is an explicit content strategy.
+});The boost map is really a content strategy in disguise.
 Title gets 5x weight because a post called "Removing focus-trap-react" should rank first when someone searches "focus trap."
-Tags get 3.5x because they represent deliberate categorization: if I tagged something "React," I meant it.
-Body text gets 1x; it's signal, but noisy signal.
+Tags get 3.5x because they're deliberate categorization: if I tagged something "React," I meant it.
+Body text gets 1x; it's signal, but it's noisy signal.

-extractField handles the type mismatch between MiniSearch (expects strings) and the data (tags is string[]).
-Joining tags with spaces turns ['React', 'TypeScript'] into a single searchable field.
+extractField handles the type mismatch between MiniSearch, which expects strings, and the data, where tags is a string[].
+Joining the tags with spaces turns ['React', 'TypeScript'] into one searchable field.

 Disabling cmdk's Filter

-cmdk filters results internally by default.
-With MiniSearch handling ranking, I needed cmdk to display results in the order I provide them:
+cmdk filters results internally by default, but with MiniSearch handling the ranking, I needed cmdk to display results in the order I hand it:

 Match Highlighting